 How to Store Sourdough English Muffins

-These Sourdough Discard English Muffins freeze beautifully.
+Like my sourdough discard blueberry bagels and sourdough discard egg bagels, these freeze beautifully.
 They retain their freshness for up to a month, and taste as good as the day they were made.

 - Toast: When you're ready to enjoy a muffin, simply grab one from the freezer, toast it until warmed through.